ChenZhongPu/gnuplot-geomap/shapes/README.md

 ## Pre-processing

-Then we need to get the summarization of the data.
-This is
+Then we need to get the summarization of the data, because you have to understand your data before plotting.
+The following is based on *bash command*, and you can also use any other tools/languages (e.g., `pandas` in Python).

 ```bash
 # First line (filed names)